about:NetBSD

 -

-a lot of documentation speling, tpyographical, and consistency
+A lot of documentation speling, tpyographical, and consistency

-fixes and enhancements, including
+fixes and enhancements, including man and web

 pages.